-He is the founding partner of Michaelis, Montanari, & Johnson.
+He was the founding partner of Michaelis, Montanari, & Johnson.
 In 1962, he obtained a Bachelor of Arts degree in political science from Stanford University.
 In 1965, he graduated from Berkeley Law of the University of California.

 From 1966 to 1968, Jim was a captain in the United States Army, stationed in West Germany.
 In 1968, He began the practice of law as a Deputy District Attorney in Sacramento, California, where he gained extensive jury trial experience.

-He has specialized in the defense of aviation accidents since 1972.
+He specialized in the defense of aviation accidents since 1972.
 Jim represented Certain Underwriters of Llyod's of London against SPACEHAB arising out of the Space Shuttle Columbia accident of 2003.

 In 1977, Jim obtained a single-engine land private-pilot certificate from the FAA.
 He has been an avid non-technical mountain climber, who has reached the summits of Mt.
 Rainier, Hood, Shasta, Langley, Whitney, and Nob Hill.